grokify/go-nist-sp-800-53/docsrc/rev5/high_uplift/sa.md

 Require the developer of the system, system component, or system service to:

-Deliver the system, component, or service with {{ insert: param, sa-04.05_odp }} implemented; and
+Deliver the system, component, or service with security configurations for the system, component, or service are defined; implemented; and

 Use the configurations as the default for any subsequent system, component, or service reinstallation or upgrade.

 Examples of security configurations include the U.S. Government Configuration Baseline (USGCB), Security Technical Implementation Guides (STIGs), and any limitations on functions, ports, protocols, and services.
 Security characteristics can include requiring that default passwords have been changed.

-the developer of the system, system component, or system service is required to deliver the system, component, or service with {{ insert: param, sa-04.05_odp }} implemented;
+the developer of the system, system component, or system service is required to deliver the system, component, or service with security configurations for the system, component, or service are defined; implemented;

 the configurations are used as the default for any subsequent system, component, or service reinstallation or upgrade.